ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --no-negative-efficiency
     ```

-- All broken links and missing buses are included in the topographical representation of a network by default, and are shown in (slightly) different shapes and colors.
-To exclude these from the representation, set parameter `broken_missing = False`.
-As an example, the following generates the topographical representation of a network where broken links and missing buses are excluded from it:
+- By default, all broken links and missing buses are excluded from the topographical representation of a network.
+To include and show these in (slightly) different shapes and colors in the representation, set parameter `broken_missing = True`.
+As an example, the following generates the topographical representation of a network where broken links and missing buses are included in it:

     ```python
-    pypsatopo.generate(my_network, broken_missing = False)
+    pypsatopo.generate(my_network, broken_missing = True)
     ```

     ```bash
-    python pypsatopo.py my_network.nc --no-broken-missing
+    python pypsatopo.py my_network.nc --broken-missing
     ```

 - To color a certain component (namely: bus, generator, load, store or line) in function of its carrier, set parameter `carrier_color` with a dictionary containing key-value pairs, where key is the name of a carrier and value is a color assigned to it.
 Acceptable colors are defined [here](https://graphviz.org/doc/info/colors.html).
 As an example, the following generates the topographical representation of a network with its components colored in `red`, `green` or `blue` whenever their carriers are `my_carrier0`, `my_carrier1` or `my_carrier2`, respectively: